-Rowley’s Red Barn, Payson, UT
+Rowley’s Red Barn, Santaquin, UT

 Rowley’s Red Barn is a well-loved farm that has several festivals such as the harvest festival where you can pick your own apples.
 Other festivals include the fall festival, the sunflower festival and the bloom festival.

 For a $25 fee you and your loved ones can have 30 minutes in the orchard to take photos.
 The barn also sells fresh produce, apple cider, yummy ice cream and more.
 Information for the barn can be found on their website at www.rowleysredbarn.com.

 Riley’s Farm Fresh, Genola, UT